What Is MIDI Sync?

 To transmit this as MIDI it is converted into a standard MIDI data format: status byte, data bytes.

 - Quarter-Frame Message – running time code

 Quarter-Frame Messages use status byte F1.
-Ine timecode frame is too much information to be contained in one standard MIDI message, so the dats is split into 8 separate messages.
+In timecode, frame is too much information to be contained in one standard MIDI message, so the data is split into 8 separate messages.

-Message format also includes user bits, often used for labelling tapes with information about their origin but can contain anything.
+Message format also includes user bits, often used for labeling tapes with information about their origin but can contain anything.

 Would you like to join in the discussion about recording, music production, or music technology?
 For that matter, just about any music-related subject?
 Then join our music community!

 You might also find our Music Production and Recording Board particularly useful.

 To help you to understand specific terms, take a look at our Music Glossary.
 It has extensive descriptions of music technology terms and concepts.
 It also contains entries about music theory and terms from across the music industry including music marketing and music promotion.